anishomsy/apkpure/README.md

 # Initialize the API
 api = ApkPure()

-# Search for an app and get top result
+# Search for an app and get the first one result
 top_result = api.search_top("WhatsApp")
 print(top_result)

-# Search for all results
+# Search for all results for a query
 all_results = api.search_all("WhatsApp")
 print(all_results)

-# Get app versions
+# Get app versions, Note: the versions is from the first one result from the search_top method
 versions = api.get_versions("WhatsApp")
 print(versions)

-# Get app info
+# Get app info, Note: the info is from the first one result from the search_top method
 app_info = api.get_info("WhatsApp")
 print(app_info)

-# Download the latest version of an app
+# Download the latest version of an app, Note: the latest version is from the first one result from the search_top method
 download_path = api.download("whatsapp")
 print(download_path)